Benchmarking Unsupervised Object Representations for Video Sequences: Results

-\emph{The number of objects in the sequence} matters for \textsc{ViMON} and \textsc{TBA}: more objects increase the number of failure cases (\figref{fig:fail_num_obj}).
+\emph{The number of objects in the sequence} matters for \textsc{ViMON}, \textsc{TBA} and \textsc{SCALOR}: more objects increase the number of failure cases (\figref{fig:fail_num_obj}).
 In contrast, \textsc{OP3} does not exhibit this pattern: it accumulates a higher number of false positives (FPs) in videos with fewer (only one or two) objects (\figref{fig:fail_num_obj_cl}), as it tends to split objects into multiple slots if fewer objects than slots are present.

 \emph{Occlusion} leads to failure cases for all models (\figref{fig:fail_vis}a--b).
 Partial occlusion can lead to splitting of objects into multiple slots (\figref{fig:fail_vis}a).
-Objects that reappear after full occlusion are often missed when only a small part of them is visible (\figref{fig:fail_vis}b).
+Objects that reappear after full occlusion are often missed when only a small part of them is visible (\figref{fig:fail_vis}a).
+In particular, \textsc{SCALOR} tends to segment two objects as one when they overlap while entering the scene, leading to a high number of misses.